Industrial Oven Defined

 When hazardous materials heat at high temperatures, the potential for fire, explosion, and toxic fume production increases and becomes a significant occupational risk for industrial oven operators.

 Fine particles like powders and flour dust – even when invisible to the human eye – are potential fire hazards.
 Those same particulates, in addition to fumes from VOCs and other chemicals, can be inhaled by operators and nearby workers.
-Both can cause short-term discomfort as well as long-term illness and chronic disease.
+Exposure to these industrial oven emissions can cause short-term discomfort as well as long-term illness and chronic disease.
+Safety compliance with OSHA and other regulatory bodies often requires control of these hazards.

 To reduce occupational risk for industrial oven operators, employ the following risk-mitigation measures:

-- Install air cleaning equipment to remove dust and vapors at their source
+- Install air cleaning equipment to capture and remove hazardous dust and VOC vapors at their source.

-Two of our popular systems: SP-4000BWC Portable Air Cleaner & SP-800 Portable Fume Extractor provide excellent protection against indoor air pollution created by industrial oven use.
+Investing in dedicated industrial air cleaning equipment is the most effective way to protect your employees from dangerous industrial oven emissions.
+For proven protection against indoor air pollution and VOCs from industrial ovens, consider our top-rated solutions: The SP-4000BWC Portable Air Cleaner & SP-800 Portable Fume Extractor provide excellent protection against indoor air pollution created by industrial oven use.

 At AIRSInc, we combine stellar indoor air cleaning products with over 30 years of indoor air quality management expertise.
 Contact us today for a free assessment with one of our skilled and experienced indoor environmental specialists.